k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

   <!--Drop 2- Add a link to Environments-->

-- Set output- set the output format of query results.
+- **SET OUTPUT** command- set the output format of query results.

-- Set time to live (TTL) in seconds for each [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui):

-  **set instance_ttl;**

-  The LUI is deleted automatically from Fabric after the TTL passes.
+- **SET INSTANCE_TTL** command- set time to live (TTL) in seconds for each [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui); the LUI is deleted automatically from Fabric after the TTL ends.

 ##### Reset Session Level Setting

-You can reset all the set related parameters on the session level to their default value using the following command: **set default;**
+Use the following command to reset all the related parameters set on a session level to their default value: **SET DEFAULT**;

 #### Fabric Setting- Cluster Level

-**set_global** command enables setting an active environment or a [global value](/articles/08_globals/03_set_globals.md#how-do-i-use-set_global-global-command) on Fabric cluster level.
+Use the **SET_GLOBAL** command to set an active environment or a [global value](https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP1_19_Fabric_Architecture_Tali/articles/08_globals/03_set_globals.md#how-do-i-use-set_global-global-command) on a Fabric cluster.

+The values are kept in **global_settings** Cassandra table under [k2system keyspace.](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md)

 ### Fabric Security and Credentials

 #### Fabric Security Commands

-Master key generation commands.
-The master key is used to encrypt the LU instance data as well as encryption of the [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md)  details.
+- Master key generation commands.
+The master key is used to encrypt LUI data and to encrypt an [interface’s](/articles/05_DB_interfaces/01_interfaces_overview.md) details.

-Click for more information about Fabric security hardening.
+  Click for more information about Fabric Security Hardening.

+- Fabric Credentials Commands, a list of commands for setting Fabric credentials like, users, roles, tokens or permissions.

 <!--Drop 3- Add a link to Fabric Security Hardening-->

-#### Fabric Credentials Commands

-List of commands to set Fabric credentials (users, roles, tokens, permissions...).

 <!--Drop 1- Add a link to Fabric Credentials-->